zeek/zeek/scripts/base/bif/event.bif.bro.rst

 :bro:id:`file_state_remove`: :bro:type:`event`                           This event is generated each time file analysis is ending for a given file.
 :bro:id:`file_timeout`: :bro:type:`event`                                Indicates that file analysis has timed out because no activity was seen
                                                                          for the file in a while.
+:bro:id:`file_weird`: :bro:type:`event`                                  Generated for unexpected activity that is tied to a file.
 :bro:id:`finished_send_state`: :bro:type:`event`                         Generated after a call to :bro:id:`send_state` when all data has been
                                                                          successfully sent to the remote side.
 :bro:id:`flow_weird`: :bro:type:`event`                                  Generated for unexpected activity related to a pair of hosts, but independent